 Horseshoe Perforated Stars Desk Lamp

-Materials: Brass goose-neck.
-Cast iron base in horseshoe form.
+Materials: Cast iron base in horseshoe form.
 Painted with white wrinkle-paint.
+Brass goose-neck.
 Aluminium conical lampshade perforated with a double row of five-pointed stars.
-Black wrinkle paint on the outside of the lampshade, white on the inside.
-In all probability felt was used on the bottom of the base to protect the surface below.
+Black wrinkle paint on the outside of the lampshade, white paint on the inside.
+In all probability felt was used on the bottom of the base to protect the surface below, but it is gone.

 Height: 27 cm / 10.62”